-Our Welfare Advisors for 2021 are Clay Knowles and Sarah Quaglieri.
-They joined the team in January 2021.
+Our Welfare Advisors for 2023-24 are Clay Knowles and Lindsey Charman.
+Clay joined the team in January 2021 and Lindsey succeeds Sarah Q who did such a great job.
 The Welfare Advisors' role is to act as a safety net for the Committee and Club Members.
 They advise on Safeguarding policies for young people and vulnerable adults and ensure we are aware of, adopt, and follow safeguarding policies and procedures – whether from BR or directly from our Club.
 They keep the records of DBS checks (criminal records screening) for people working with young people (eg as coaches or safety launch drivers), and maintain a record of training courses for volunteers.
 Less often, but importantly, they receive information from people with a welfare / safeguarding concern and refer it onwards in line with BR guidance, ensuring all parties are kept informed whilst maintaining confidentiality and protecting any whistleblowing.
 They can be contacted at email@example.com

 Ardingly Rowing Club follows, in full, the current British Rowing Water Safety Code "Rowsafe" as displayed at the Club and on the British Rowing website https://www.britishrowing.org/about-us/policies-guidance/rowsafe/